+- designed to be short term and are revised regularly.
+For example, specific weaknesses in spelling, punctuation or grammar, knowledge and understanding of multiplication tables and division facts.

 - The progress of targeted interventions is ongoing.
 Targets are adapted to meet needs.

 - Interventions include:

 - a.
 Literacy: Read Write Inc offers group tutoring and smaller streamed groups for the teaching of sounds and reading.

 - b.
-Maths: support for pupils in morning maths sessions to consolidate key number facts; same-day intervention in split maths lesson for pupils identified needing support, 1:1 or small group intervention for pupils needing further support outside maths lesson.
+Reading Fluency intervention

 - c.
+Maths: support for pupils in morning maths sessions to consolidate key number facts; same-day intervention in split maths lessons for pupils identified needing support, 1:1 or small group intervention for pupils needing further support outside maths lessons.

+- d.
 Speech and language

-- d.
+- e.
 Keyboard skills

-- e.
+- f.
 Emotional Literacy

-- f.
+- g.
 Social skills

-- g.
+- h.
 Fun-Fit -to promote engagement on entering the classroom.

-- Pupils with SEN or disability can access the curriculum with adults or specific resource/interventions to support where necessary.
-For example, sensory needs will be taken into account when planning the lessons for children with sensory needs. - Teachers plan specifically to meet pupil's SEN needs providing consideration to different learning styles and alternative methods to record. - In exceptional circumstances a pupil can be dis-applied from some subjects of the primary curriculum: strict guidelines must be followed to achieve this. - Specific resources are provided for 1:1 use e.g. Ipads, writing slopes, coloured over lays, bumpy cushions, special chairs provided by OT etc - When necessary individual children will be pre-taught aspects of a lesson to aid their understanding and to make connections in their learning. - Sometimes, it is appropriate for an individual pupil to attend literacy or numeracy lessons in a younger year group. - Test concessions such as scribes, extended time quotas and readers may be put into place to ensure that children can fully demonstrate their knowledge and understanding and are not disadvantaged by test restraints. - 1:1 Tutoring and Pinny Time for children to keep up with phonics teaching.
+- Pupils are supported in following their chosen interests regardless of their SEN or disability. - Assessments including, dyslexic and Developmental Co-ordination Disorder screening, and non-verbal reasoning are used to identify pupils who may need specific interventions. - Pupils with SEN or disability can access the curriculum with adults or specific resource/interventions to support where necessary.
+For example, sensory needs will be taken into account when planning the lessons for children with sensory needs. - Teachers plan specifically to meet pupil's SEN needs providing consideration to different learning styles and alternative methods to record. - In exceptional circumstances, a pupil can be dis-applied from some subjects of the primary curriculum: strict guidelines must be followed to achieve this. - Specific resources are provided for 1:1 use e.g. IPads, writing slopes, coloured over lays, bumpy cushions, special chairs provided by OT etc - When necessary individual children will be pre-taught aspects of a lesson to aid their understanding and to make connections in their learning. - Sometimes, it is appropriate for an individual pupil to attend literacy or numeracy lessons in a younger year group. - Test concessions such as scribes, extended time quotas and readers may be put into place to ensure that children can fully curriculum.
+In Early Years and key stage one, this is taught through the systematic synthetic phonics programme of Read Write Inc where they are taught to read words using phonics and develop comprehension through Storybook lessons.
+In key stage two, this is taught through the promotion of VIPERS reading skills and where vocabulary and fluency is a key priority.